 HeRo Summer Institute and Design Dash

 A project-based, experiential learning opportunity, the HeRo Summer Institute places trainees from different disciplines together and guides them through the solution development process from problem identification to product design and will culminate in a pitch competition.

 HeRo Summer School: ICRA 2021

-HeRo trainees will have the option to virtually attend the 2021 International Conference on Robotics and Automation (ICRA 2021) that will take place from May 30 to June 5, 2021, including workshops and training sessions.
+HeRo trainees had the option to virtually attend the 2021 International Conference on Robotics and Automation (ICRA 2021) that will took place from May 30 to June 5, 2021, including workshops and training sessions.

 Trainees must attend our annual workshops.
 Workshops will touch on the three pillars of HeRo: rehabilitative, assistive and surgical.
 They will create conversation and showcase examples of healthcare robotics in various settings - their value, operations, and challenges - from researchers, professionals, and HeRo trainees.